sswam/allemande/doc/nsfw/intro.md

 Address AIs by name to get their attention, with a capital letter or @ sign.

 Lori is a good one to start with.
-She has meta-powers of 26 agents combined!
+She has meta-powers of many other agents combined!

 > hey Ally, you're looking fine, girl!
 > Can you help run a sexy photoshoot, @lori?
 > Xilu, please draw a nude guy or lady!
 > Do you know any brunettes who might be up for sexy role-play, Yenta?

-Send an empty "poke" message to continue AI conversations.
-You'll need to do this after Xilu writes an image prompt for you.
+Send an empty message to continue AI conversations, this called a "poke".
+You'll need to do this after Xilu writes an AI art prompt for you.

 You can say @anyone for a random AI, or @everyone for several responses.

-## Select Characters and Tools
+## A Few of our Characters and Tools

 **General Chat**
 - Lori: our NSFW meta-agent, sends your message to the best AI for the job; great for beginners
-- Ally/Allie, Barbie, Callam, Dante: friendly chat, can be sexual too
+- Ally, Barbie, Callam, Dante: friendly chat, can be sexual too
-- Eva, Pyrite: friendly chat,
+- Pyrite: strongly sexual chat
 - Flashi, Gemmi: strong assistants
 - Fli, Gemm: for concise responses

 **AI Art**
-- Illu, Gema: SFW image prompting
+- Illu: SFW image prompting
 - Xilu: NSFW image prompting
 - Jily, Hily: high quality, realistic images, including soft-core
 - Poni: cartoon / anime images, can do hard-core and hentai, use "rating safe" in prompt to avoid nudity